A chemical imbalance in the brain is said to occur when the brain has either excessive or insufficient chemicals, called neurotransmitters.

 - a feeling of impending doom or danger

-- lack of energy
+- a lack of energy

 - distancing yourself from others

-- feeling numbness or lacking empathy
+- a feeling of numbness or a lack of empathy

-- extreme mood swings
+- extreme changes in mood

 - thoughts of hurting yourself or others

-- being unable to carry out day-to-day activities
+- difficulty carrying out day-to-day activities

-- hearing voices in your head
+- a feeling of hearing voices in your head

 - alcohol or drug misuse

 It states that these conditions are caused by an imbalance of neurotransmitters between nerve cells in the brain.

 The most common evidence used to support the chemical imbalance theory is the effectiveness of antidepressant medications.

 It’s also possible that low serotonin levels are just another symptom of depression, not the cause.

-Tests that use urine, saliva, or blood to measure neurotransmitters in the brain likely
+Tests that use urine, saliva, or blood to measure neurotransmitters in the brain are unlikely to be accurate.

 In addition, neurotransmitter levels in your body and brain are constantly and rapidly changing.
 This makes such tests unreliable.

-Diagnosing mental disorders
+Diagnosing mental health conditions

-This includes a series of questions about your:
+The evaluation will include a series of questions about your: